Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries

 \section{Conclusion}

-In this paper, we proved new conditional lower bounds for UCQ answering based on the \threesum{} conjecture, via \UTL{}.
-Then we defined the \UTD{} hypothesis and used it to establish a dichotomy for a class of UCQs: if the \UTD{} hypothesis holds, a unions of two self-join-free CQs is in $\DelayClin$ iff it has a free-connex union extension.
-We also showed that the \UTD{} hypothesis is unavoidable for this purpose, since \UTD{} exactly captures the hardness of a certain family of UCQs.
-Overall, in order to reason about whether there exist UCQs that do not have a free-connex union extension in $\DelayClin$, we should inspect the \UTD{} hypothesis.
+In this paper, as a first step, we proved new conditional lower bounds for UCQ answering based on the \threesum{} conjecture, via \UTL{}.
+Next, we defined the \UTD{} hypothesis and showed that it is closely connected to UCQ answering: On the one hand, we presented examples of UCQs that are currently not known to be in $\DelayClin$ but would be in $\DelayClin$ if the \UTD{} hypothesis is false.
+On the other hand, we used this hypothesis to establish a dichotomy for a class of UCQs: if the \UTD{} hypothesis is true, a union of two self-join-free CQs is in $\DelayClin$ if and only if it has a free-connex union extension.
+Moreover, we identified the structural properties of the UCQs that fall within this tractable class.
+Overall, we reduced a question about many UCQs to an arguably simpler question about unbalanced triangle detection: in order to reason about whether there exist UCQs in $\DelayClin$ that do not have a free-connex union extension, we should inspect the \UTD{} hypothesis.
 If we assume the \UTD{} hypothesis, then the answer is `no' when considering unions of two self-join-free CQs.
 If, on the other hand, we find a linear time algorithm for \UTD{}, then the answer is `yes', and we obtain a linear preprocessing and constant delay algorithm for additional UCQs.
-Hence, we replaced a question about a class of enumeration problems by a question about a single decision problem.
-Natural next steps are to try and prove a dichotomy for unions of more than two CQs, and to further study the unbalanced triangle detection problem.
+This paper resolved all example UCQs that were stated as open in previous work except for one example of a union of more than two CQs (\cite[Example 36]{DBLP:conf/pods/CarmeliK19}).
+Natural next steps are to try and prove a dichotomy for unions of more than two CQs (which seems very challenging, as we do not currently know how to resolve the aforementioned open example), and to study the unbalanced triangle detection problem further.